cloudogu/dogu-development-docs/docs/additional/interesting_aspects_en.md

 ### Container images

 When building images, the following aspects should be considered:
-- build root-less containers if possible
+- build [root-less containers][rootless-container] if possible
 - if possible use current version of all used [tools][container-tools] / [base-images][base-images] or commits
   - Attention: New alpine software version possible by increasing the base image version!
   - Update the tools of the base-image
     - e.g. `apk update && apk upgrade`
-- if reasonable keep the image size small
+- keep the image size small
+  - compared to smaller images, large images consume more time during the image download and container instantiation and impede the time of deployment
+  - it's a good idea to remove unnecessary files or packages, or even avoid their installiation in the first place
+- focus on fast (re-)build times
-- as few statements as possible in the Dockerfile
+  - as [few statements][minimize-number-of-layers] as possible in the Dockerfile
   - **one** [COPY statement][copy-statement] for container file system only
+  - [Multi-Stage-Builds][multistage-build] may help to reduce the number of image layers
 - use LABELs for metadata
   - `LABEL maintainer="hello@cloudogu.com"` instead of `MAINTAINER` statement
   - `NAME="namespace/dogu-name"` pure